 library card pockets, library cards free printable, Kool-Aid Dyed Yarn Tutorial, mini alarm clock, decorated clothespin tutorials

 I told you I was using the library card drawers to organize my craft room.
 They’re perfect for holding my label makers (yes, plural, don’t judge) and my labeling supplies.
-Everything fits perfectly and are easily accessible for me.
+Everything fits perfectly and is easily accessible for me.

 Martha Stewart Note Tabs, Martha Stewart Metal Book Plates, DYMO Label Maker, Brother Label Maker (similar)